[Protosimplex] [Examples and illustrations]

 Projection chain from G(spirit) into space-time R4 (matter)

-The following figure is to be taken not quite bitterly seriously.
-It illustrates in common pictures, how we can imagine structures of the different partial spaces in Heim's Model of R6 and R12.
+The following figure should not be taken too seriously.
+It illustrates, how we can imagine the structures of the different subspaces in Heim's model of R6 and R12.

-Ideas again produce material structural drawings (blueprints), on which all conceivable structures are registered which can be implemented in a material world.
-(This again can be described mathematically by a further projecting process of I2 into S2 ).
+Ideas, in turn, produce material structural drawings (blueprints), on which all conceivable structures are registered that can be implemented in a material world.
+(This, in turn, can be described mathematically by a further projecting process from I2 into S2 ).

-In our example it concerns an idea of producing certain types of small organisms.
+In our example, the "idea" is to produce certain types of small organisms.

-These blueprints exist in structure space S2 (x5, x6) independently of whether they were already transferred (realized) at a certain place of the world or not.
+These blueprints exist in the structure space S2 (x5, x6) regardless of whether they have already been transferred (realized) at a certain place in the world or not.
 This is because the two coordinates (x5, x6) exist completely independently of place and time.

-So in order that blueprints can actually implement themselves in a material world it needs high probability amplitudes.
-These probabilities depend on one hand on whether appropriate building blocks already exist for the intended structure.
-(They must be produced for each place in the world by evolution.)
-In our case we can see that appropriate substructures (cell complexes) must be available already from which organs of a organisms can be formed.
-Also for these cells subordinated structural drawings already exist.
+Iin order for blueprints to actually implement themselves in a material world, high probability amplitudes are required.
+These probabilities depend on one hand on whether suitable building blocks already exist for the intended structure.
+(They have to be produced by evolution for each place in the world.)
+In our case we can see exappropriate substructures (cell complexes) must be already available from which the organs of a organisms can be formed.
+For these cells, too, subordinated structural drawings already exist.

 On the other hand the actual possibility of implementation depends from reached throughput of the structural drawing into the quantum-mechanical play of probabilities.